chrifmhm2/Derivatives-Hedging-Project/README.md

 # Derivatives Hedging Project

 ## 1. Overview

-This project aims to develop a financial valuation and hedging tool for derivative products using **C++**.
-The goal is to apply both the design and programming principles studied in the second-year courses, as well as the **Black-Scholes** theory introduced in the "Introduction to Derivative Products" course.
+This project involves developing a financial valuation and hedging tool for derivative products using **C++**.
+The tool implements key design and programming principles, alongside the **Black-Scholes** model for pricing derivatives, aiming to provide an efficient solution for valuing and hedging various financial instruments.

 ## 2. Dependencies and Compilation